AngelLagr/reduce-ml-cost-with-quantization-pruning/README.md

 # Weight Usage Analyzer Demo

-This project demonstrates the use of a weight usage analyzer for neural network models, specifically focusing on a simple model trained on the wine dataset.
-The goal is to analyze weight importance, estimate FLOPs, and explore the effects of quantization on model performance and resource usage.
+This project demonstrates the impact of model design choices on both energy consumption and economic cost.
+It analyzes the weight importance within a neural network, estimates the total FLOPs required for inference, and explores how quantization and pruning affect both model performance and resource efficiency.

 ## Project Structure

 - **core/**: Contains the main functionality for analyzing weight usage.
-  - `weightusageanalyzer.py`: Functions to compute weight importance for TensorFlow/Keras and PyTorch models.
+  - `weightusageanalyzer.py`: Functions to compute weight importance for TensorFlow/Keras and PyTorch models that come from my repo : https://github.com/AngelLagr/weight-usage-analyser

 - **notebooks/**: Jupyter notebook for demonstration purposes.
   - `demo.ipynb`: A notebook that loads the Breast Cancer dataset, trains a simple model, and visualizes weight importance.